 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to's, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

-If you’re looking to add a little personal flair to your home this holiday season, why not start at your local hardware store.
+If you’re looking to add a little personal flair to your home this holiday season, Pat Noble Lumber encourages you to start at your local hardware store.
 They stock small, inexpensive items that have a variety of uses.
 Some of these items can be repurposed into great decorations.
 Here are some ideas you can make yourself.

 A cool minimalist decoration idea is to take green electrical wire in various lengths from 12” to 24” and twist them into a spiral with a wide base with a point on the top to resemble a Christmas tree.
 Set in a group of two or three, they fit nicely together.
 Use a hot glue gun to attach a small star bead to the top and round beads on the spirals to simulate lights.
 Christmas craft ideas 2015 - DIY gifts for the whole family!
 Read more.